nialov/fracture-analysis-kit-2d/docs/_sources/index.rst.txt

 This plugin has been developed in PyCharm by setting the Python environment to mimic the environment of OSGeo4W Shell.
 Good guide for setup `here <http://spatialgalaxy.net/2018/02/13/quick-guide-to-getting-started-with-pyqgis-3-on-windows/>`_.

-Documentation for Python modules has been created using Autodoc.
+Documentation for Python modules has been created using `Autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.
 Autodoc has trouble running without setting the matplotlib backend to Qt5Agg.
 If you wish to remake documentation: Check conf.py and replace my 'QT_QPA_PLATFORM_PLUGIN_PATH' with your own path.

 The requirements_dev.txt file contains all pip packages (custom) installed within my QGIS environment.